-I thought this article by Theodore Dalrymple was so good that I would to link to it and add a couple of comments of my own.
+I thought this article by Theodore Dalrymple was so good that I would simply to link to it and just add a couple of comments of my own.

 The article clarified for me the difference I have noted many times between service in Japan and service in Britain.
 This is true of delivery services, service in pubs, at the dentist, at the doctors, at the supermarket checkout, when buying tickets, at information desks and pretty much everywhere else.
 The Japanese view what they do as giving a service and are both proud and happy to do it well.
 British service workers on the other hand often give the impression they have been unwillingly dragooned into servitude and are slightly inconvenienced by their customers.
 They hold casual conversations with other staff members while you patiently smile and wait to be served.
 Dalrymple suggests that this off-hand attitude is perhaps caused by the snobbery of others; he gives Madeleine Bunting, the Guardian writer, as an example of one such snob.
 Through sneering and snobbery, some condescending people have rendered certain jobs unappealing to the kind of person who might be well-suited for the job and happy to do it.
 Thus snobbery is what has made it necessary for Britain to import people from poorer countries like Poland to do these jobs.